failfa-st/learn-langchainjs/README.md

 It offers a variety of components to choose from:

-- Agent: Makes decisions, interacts with the environment, and repeats actions until task completion.
+- **Model**: Integrates with language and chat models for language understanding and generation
-- Chain: Combines sequences of calls for complex workflows and applications.
+- **Prompt**: Handles language model inputs with templates and related functionalities
-- Index: Prepares data for interaction with language models through various functionalities.
+- **Agent**: Makes decisions, interacts with the environment, and repeats actions until task completion
-- Memory: Persists state between calls, allowing context retention in chains or agents.
+- **Chain**: Combines sequences of calls for complex workflows and applications
-- Model: Integrates with language and chat models for language understanding and generation.
+- **Index**: Prepares data for interaction with language models through various functionalities
-- Prompt: Handles language model inputs with templates and related functionalities.
+- **Memory**: Persists state between calls, allowing context retention in chains or agents
-- Schema: Provides interfaces and base classes for library structure and organization.
+- **Schema**: Provides interfaces and base classes for library structure and organization

 ### Use Cases